securelayer7/not-a-vuln-list/README.md

 ### Reporting CSRF on APIs protected by Authorization headers:
 APIs that require Authorization headers are safe from CSRF because those headers can’t be sent cross-origin.

-### Reporting CSRF on forms validated by Referer headers:
+### Reporting CSRF on forms validated by Orgin headers:
 If a server relies solely on the Referer header for CSRF protection, it’s a questionable approach.
 Referer can be stripped or modified by browsers or proxies, making it unreliable.
 Using the Origin header for validation is a better practice, as it’s more robust and specifically intended for this purpose.
 Misinterpreting this could lead to overlooking real vulnerabilities.

 ### Reporting open redirect vulnerabilities mitigated by state parameter: